How Dentists Treat TMJ and Jaw Pain

 Non-Invasive Treatments

-For many patients, the first line of treatment is conservative and non-invasive.
+For many patients, the first-line treatment is conservative and noninvasive.
 Dentists may recommend lifestyle modifications such as avoiding gum chewing, eating soft foods, and practicing stress-reduction techniques.
 Jaw exercises or applying warm compresses may also help alleviate muscle tension and improve mobility.

 One of the most common interventions is the use of a custom-made night guard or splint.
 These oral appliances are worn while sleeping.
 They are designed to prevent teeth grinding or clenching, which can put tremendous pressure on the jaw muscles and joints.
 Over time, these devices could significantly reduce pain and help prevent further damage.

 Medication may also play a role.
-Dentists may prescribe anti-inflammatory drugs or muscle relaxants to relieve discomfort and allow healing to begin.
-In some cases, they may work in collaboration with a patient’s primary care doctor or a specialist to explore additional pharmacological options.
+Dentists may prescribe anti-inflammatory drugs or muscle relaxants to relieve discomfort and facilitate healing.
+In some cases, they may collaborate with a patient’s primary care doctor or a specialist to explore additional pharmacological options.

 Correcting Bite and Alignment Issues